BioMorphic-Intelligence-Lab/Aerial-Terrestrial-Multimodal-Robots/README.md

 Within each category, subcategories have been defined according to their forms, structures and mechanisms of movement.

-The references go from 2000 to 2023 adding up a total of 64 prototypes.
+The references go from years 2000 to 2023 adding up a total of 64 prototypes.

 See the associated peer reviewed publication for further analysis on the classification, and the advantages and current limitations of each (sub)category.